JustToThePoint English Website Version

 A key question arises: is every analytic function (a function f is analytic at a point a if it is differentiable at a and in a small disk around a) equal to a power series or representable as a power series within its domain?

-The answer is nuanced. $\frac{1}{1-z}$ is well-defined and differentiable everywhere in the complex plane except at the single point z = 1 where it blows up, so its domain of analyticity is ℂ \ {1}.
+The answer is nuanced.
+A single power series rarely describes f on its entire domain; its radius is limited by the nearest singularity. $\frac{1}{1-z}$ is well-defined and differentiable everywhere in the complex plane except at the single point z = 1 where it blows up, so its domain of analyticity is ℂ \ {1}.
 It can be expressed as a power series in a disk of convergence: $\frac{1}{1-z} = \sum_{n=0}^{\infty} z^n, \forall |z| \lt 1$.

 The function f(z) is perfectly analytic at z = 2 (since $2 \neq 1$), but its power series $\sum z^n$ diverges there.
 This is not a contradiction!
-It just means that a single power series centered at a = 0 is not a global representation of the function (this is because the power series cannot go past the problem point z = 1).
+It just means that a single power series centered at a = 0 is not a global representation of the function.
+This is because the power series cannot cross or go past the problem point z = 1.

 Not all analytic functions can be represented by a single power series over their entire domain.
 However, every analytic function can be approximated by a power series in a small neighborhood around each point of analyticity.

 Taylor’s Theorem.
-If f is analytic on an open disk B(a; r) (a disk of radius R centered at a), then f(z) can be represented exactly by a unique power series within that disk: $f(z) = \sum_{n=0}^{\infty}a_n (z - a)^n, \forall z \in B(a; r)$
+If f is analytic on an open disk B(a; R) (a disk of radius R centered at a), then f(z) can be represented exactly by a unique power series within that disk: $f(z) = \sum_{n=0}^{\infty}a_n (z - a)^n, \forall z \in B(a; R)$

 It states that if a function is differentiable in a disk, it must also be infinitely differentiable and representable by a power series.

-Furthermore, there exist unique constants $a_n = \frac{f^{(n)}(a)}{n!} = \frac{1}{2\pi i}\int_{C_r} \frac{f(w)}{(w-a)^{n+1}}$ where $C_r$ is a circle of radius r < R centered at a and oriented in the counterclockwise direction.
+Furthermore, there exist unique constants $a_n = \frac{f^{(n)}(a)}{n!} = \frac{1}{2\pi i}\int_{C_r} \frac{f(w)}{(w-a)^{n+1}}dw$ where $C_r$ is a circle of radius r < R centered at a and oriented in the counterclockwise direction (positively oriented).

 As we have demonstrated earlier, if a function $f$ is analytic, it is automatically infinitely differentiable, i.e., the expression $f^{(n)}(a)$ (the $n$-th derivative at $a$) makes sense.
 The Cauchy Integral Formula for Derivatives gives us a way to calculate $f^{(n)}(a)$ using an integral: $f^{(n)}(a) = \frac{n!}{2\pi i} \oint_{C_r} \frac{f(w)}{(w-a)^{n+1}} dw$